jhlagado/TecM8/table.md

 Notes:

-- rp - except AF'
+- rp - except AF, AF'
-- rp# - except HL,AF'
+- rp# - except SP, AF', the rc for AF is 3 (same as SP)

 ## Flag mapping